En español, haga clic AQUI

-This page includes information on our scholars and remote education during the closing of HPM.
+This page includes information on our scholars and virtual learning during the closing of HPM.
 En español, haga clic AQUI.

-Remote education using our online tools starts Monday, March 23, 2020.
-Scholars need access to a computer with a keyboard.
+Virtual learning using our online tools starts Tuesday, September 8, 2020.
+Scholars need access to a computer with a keyboard (Democracy Prep Chromebook or personal computer).
 You can stay up-to-date by checking the HPM Coronavirus Updates & Info page below as well as our Facebook page or our Instagram page.

 For login assistance please contact your scholar’s advisor.
 Please find all staff contact information HERE.